 (Corrects description of product unit that may be reduced in fifth paragraph of story published July 19.)

-James Gorman vowed to shrink Morgan Stanley’s fixed-income (MS) division after that business posted the largest drop in revenue among Wall Street’s biggest banks.
+James Gorman vowed to shrink Morgan Stanley’s fixed-income (MS:US) division after that business posted the largest drop in revenue among Wall Street’s biggest banks.

 So-called risk-weighted assets in the unit have already been cut 15 percent in the past nine months, Gorman, the firm’s 54-year-old chief executive officer, said on a conference call with analysts today.
 The reduction will reach 25 percent by the end of 2013, Gorman said, declining to provide the New York- based firm’s total risk-weighted assets, known as RWAs.